Quick Start

 window.update()

-And thats all there is to it!
-You should now have a spinning 3D model rendering on your game window.
+That’s all there is to it!
+You should now have a spinning 3D Model rendering to your game Window.
+Check out the Loxoc API Reference for more info.